 The Physical Education Department at The Cheadle Academy is vibrant and forward thinking.
 Our aim is to provide a fun and engaging curriculum across all three key stages, experience new sports and activities and create opportunities to achieve and develop as individuals.

 At TCA we develop our students' competence and confidence to take part in a range of physical activities that become a central part of their lives, both in and out of school.
 We offer a high-quality PE curriculum which enables all pupils to enjoy and succeed in many kinds of physical activity.
 They develop a wide range of skills and the ability to use tactics, strategies and compositional ideas to perform successfully.
 When they are performing, they are given the opportunity to; think about what they are doing, analyse the situation and make decisions.
 They are also encouraged to reflect on their own and others' performances and find ways to improve them.

-Our extensive outdoor facilities mean that we have seasonal use of one hockey pitch, three full size football pitches, four 5-a-side football pitches, two rugby pitches, a cricket square with an all-weather surface, four rounders pitches and four softball pitches.
-There is also a 6-lane 400m athletics track, a 4-lane 300m track and one 4-lane 200m track.
+Our extensive outdoor facilities mean that we have seasonal use of one hockey pitch, two full size football pitches, six rounders pitches and six softball pitches.
+There is also a 6-lane 300m athletics track, a 6-lane 200m track, and a long jump pit.
 A hard court area contains seven tennis courts and five netball courts.
 In additional to this we have a gymnasium and use of a sports hall.

 We offer a wide range of out of school hours clubs for students to attend with the opportunity to represent the school in football, netball, basketball, rounders, table tennis, cricket and athletics.